joinpursuit/Pursuit-Core-iOS/fundamentals/strings/README.md

 Make a new String that goes from the first Character to the fifth Character in "abcdefghijklmnopqrstuvwxyz"

-Make a new String that goes from the eighteenth Character to the twentyfourth Character in "abcdefghijklmnopqrstuvwxyz"
+Make a new String that goes from the eighteenth Character to the twenty fourth Character in "abcdefghijklmnopqrstuvwxyz"

 Make a new String that only contains the first word in "This is a sample String")